It’s one thing knowing a language, quite another knowing a country’s culture and business etiquette.

 You should always take off gloves when before you shake hands.
 Don’t be deterred by the constant use of the word “niet” (“no”) in Russian.
 This is deeply engrained in their culture.
 It can merely be the basis of the opening of negotiations.
 Beware Russian hospitality.
 Moderation is frowned upon, so be aware of your drinking capacity.
 Never call a Russian “comrade”.

 The word “no” is a no-no here as well.
 They prefer the expression “we will see” to retain face.
-Obligating a Chinese person to use the word “no” is the best way of swiftly terminating a business relationship.
+Obligating a Chinaman to use the word “no” is the best way of swiftly terminating a business relationship.
 Never refer to Taiwan as “China”.
 Always call China “China” and not “Mainland China” or “Communist China”.

 Remain understated and calm.
 Whistling and clicking fingers are deemed rude.
 Never do a Western-style index finger point.
 Use your open hand instead.
 Never say “no” to a drink.

 Refrain from frowning while your Chinese business partner is talking – even in irony or jest.
 This could be interpreted as you disagreeing with what they are saying.
 Follow your Chinese counterparts in not maintaining eye contact.
 This gives them a sense of privacy.
-Keep your business and your socialising separate.
+Keep your business and your socializing separate.